 In other words, we take humanity being bad as a given and portray ourselves as “other” in one way or another.

-And yet, the people we know are mostly pretty decent.
+And yet, the people we know are mostly decent.
 They have their errors and shortcomings, but most days and in most ways, they are reasonably reliable and humane.

 We’ve been made to not see the good.